The Formal Theory of Monads, Univalently

 \section{Abstract}

-We study the formal theory of monads, as developed by Street, in univalent foundations.
+We develop the formal theory of monads, as established by Street, in univalent foundations.
 This allows us to formally reason about various kinds of monads on the right level of abstraction.
-In particular, we define the bicategory of monads internal to a bicategory, and prove its univalence.
+In particular, we define the bicategory of monads internal to a bicategory, and prove that it is univalent.
 We also define Eilenberg-Moore objects, and we show that both Eilenberg-Moore categories and Kleisli categories give rise to Eilenberg-Moore objects.
 Finally, we relate monads and adjunctions in arbitrary bicategories.
 Our work is formalized in Coq using the \UniMath library.